 Outside of my academic work, my reporting and essays appear in n+1, the Guardian, the Nation, SFMOMA's Open Space, the Kenyon Review online, and in Spanish in Nexos.
 I speak Spanish and Russian.

-My additional interests include ecology and environmental history, feminist/queer geography, literature, and writing.
+In addition to migration, my interests include ecology, environmental and infrastructural history, feminist/queer geography, literature, art, and creative writing.

 Tracey, Caroline.
 "The Instagram Counter-Archive: Guadalupe Rosales, Graciela Iturbide, and Chicana Representation across Borders."
 Burlington Contemporary 4.

 Tracey, Caroline.
 “Enforcing Ecology: Geographies of the Cattle Fever Tick.”
 Journal of the Southwest 62(4): 789-817. https://muse.jhu.edu/article/793198.